 The fourth Sunday before Christmas marks the beginning of the Advent Season, which concludes with Christ’s birth and second coming.
 The duration of Advent as a whole is roughly one month.

 Even though the Advent fast was frequently observed in the 13th century, it was not regularly kept.
 It now only occurs on the Sunday closest to St. Andrew’s Day, or the fourth Sunday before Christmas, and was formerly restricted to the time frame between the feast of Saint Andrew on November 30 and Christmas Day.

 Before the Second Vatican Council made a few small alterations that distinguished the spirit of Advent from that of Lent and emphasized Advent as a season of hope for Christ’s resurrection, the Advent liturgy remained mostly constant.

 The Prophecy candle, which is the first candle on the Advent wreath, welcomes in the season of Advent while honoring those who initially promised the arrival of the Christ Child.
-The theme for the first week of advent readings for candle lighting is Hope.
+The theme for the first week of readings is Hope.

 Bible Scripture: Isaiah 9:2 (ESV)

 “The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shone.”